Gunman who killed 2 at Florida yoga studio had history of harassing young women

 "Scott Beierle entered the business posing as a customer and began shooting patrons with a handgun without warning," Tallahassee police said in a statement.
 "Patrons fought the assailant to prevent him from harming themselves and others."

-Beierle, of Deltona, a city near Florida’s Atlantic coast more than 200 miles from Tallahassee, had been staying at a local hotel.
+Beierle, of Deltona, a city near Florida’s Atlantic coast around 200 miles from Tallahassee, had been staying at a local hotel.
 Police said “he has been the subject of prior calls for service in the Tallahassee area related to harassment of young women” but did not elaborate.

-The Tallahassee Democrat newspaper, citing Leon County records, reported that Beierle was arrested in 2012 for misdemeanor battery for allegedly grabbing the buttocks of two women on the Florida State University campus, and was arrested in 2016 for battery for allegedly slapping and grabbing the rear of a woman near the swimming pool at an apartment complex where he was living.
+The Tallahassee Democrat newspaper, citing Leon County records, reported that Beierle was arrested in 2012 for misdemeanor battery for allegedly grabbing the buttocks of two women on the Florida State University campus.

+Police reports released Saturday by Tallahassee police show Beierle was arrested in June of 2016 for battery for allegedly slapping and grabbing the rear end of a woman sunbathing in the pool area of an apartment complex where he lived.

 Beierle was a graduate of FSU and had served in the military, police said.